 Perhaps no choice is as vital to marketing as color.
-Whether you are selecting the color for a product or for your email marketing campaign, color has tremendous impact on all of us.
+Whether you are selecting the color for a product or for your email marketing campaign, color has a tremendous impact on all of us.
 Subconsciously, we associate different colors with different things.

 This infographic examines the psychology of color and looks at some common associations of different colors.
 It shows the overall importance of color to consumers and characteristics of many individual colors, and it also helps show the connection between graphic design and psychology.
 The numbers are pretty fascinating!

 While color can be appealing to us visually, a lot more is going on behind the scenes than just an aesthetic.
 Powerful psychological cues are triggered when we view different colors.
 Colors evoke emotions, moods, and feelings.
 Whether you are a designer or a consumer, knowing the power of color psychology can help you make better decisions.

 The psychology of color directly plays into consumer behavior.
 Nearly 85% of consumers name color as the primary reason that they purchase a particular product.
 93% look at visual appearance when they buy a product and color improves comprehension, learning and readability.

 When you are looking for the best visual choice for your next project, this color infographic should be a handy guide.
 Whether you are painting a room at home or designing a website, color matters.
 Be sure to do some careful research!